Skip to main content

 As a philosopher of science, Bursten studies epistemology, or the logical and conceptual foundations of scientific knowledge.
 Her highly interdisciplinary work merging philosophy and scientific research has been supported by both the National Endowment for the Humanities and the National Science Foundation.

-Bursten’s work supported by the NEH is focused on the philosophy of nanoscience, the study of structures and materials on an ultra-small scale.
+Bursten’s work supported by the NEH is focused on the philosophy of nanoscience, the study of structures and materials

 By Jenny Wells-Hosley